pramodk/spack-deploy/README.md

 ### SpackD : Deploying Software Stack with Spack

-This is work-in-progress instructions for deploying softwrae stack with Spack.
+This is work-in-progress instructions for deploying software stack with Spack.

 ###### CREDIT : Based on [spack-packagelist](https://github.com/epfl-scitas/spack-packagelist)